collocations.org

 PHRASES

-a chance/hope of success
+a chance of success, a hope of success

-What are our chances of success? | We''re trying to get him to sponsor us, but there''s not much hope of success.
+We're trying to get him to sponsor us, but there's not much hope of success.

 confident of success